-Overall, crime is down in Crown Heights, but up in Brooklyn as a whole.
+Overall, crime is down in Crown Heights, and in Brooklyn as a whole.

-There has been 11.1% decrease in crime reported to Crown Heights’ 77th Precinct, and a 4.4% increase reported to the neighborhood’s 71st Precinct during the week October 10 to October 17 compared to the same period last year.
+There has been a 10% reduction in crime reported to Crown Heights' 77th Precinct and 12.5% reduction reported to the neighborhood's 71st Precinct during the week March 1 to March 7 compared to the same period last year.

-There have been 13 murders and 38 rapes reported this year in the neighborhood, compared with 22 murders and 32 rapes reported by the same date in 2020.
+There has been three murders and six rapes reported this year in the neighborhood, compared with one murder and six rapes reported by the same date in 2020.

-Looking at the 28-day cycle, there has been a 12.1% increase in incident reports at the 77th Precinct and 2.4% increase at the 71st Precinct this year on last.
+Looking at the 28-day cycle, there has been a 12.5% reduction in incident reports at the 77th Precinct and 10.9% reduction at the 71st Precinct this year on last.

-The most common incident reported over the week-long period was felony assault, with 13 reports.
-That is eight less reports as the same period last year.
+The most common incidents reported over the week-long period were robbery, felony assault and grand larceny, with eight reports of each.
+That is one less robbery, two less burglaries and six less reports of grand larceny than the same period last year.

-Across the borough, there have been 607 incidents reported between October 10 and October 17, according to NYPD’s CompStat, including three murders and five rapes in Brooklyn South and one murder and five rapes in Brooklyn North.
-Across Brooklyn, there were 92 robberies and 148 felony assaults.
+Across the borough, there have been 471 incidents reported between March 1 and March 7, according to NYPD's CompStat, including one murder in Brooklyn South and one murder in Brooklyn North.
+There were five reported rapes across Brooklyn, 58 robberies and 117 felony assaults.

 In the headlines: